praekeltfoundation/ways-of-working/docs/tools.rst

 Git
 ---

 We use Git.
-If you work with us, you will use Git and GitHub.
+If you work with us, you will use Git for revision control, and GitHub.
 There is no exception.

 Provide us with your GitHub username and we will provide you with a repository to work on.
 All repositories are to be hosted under the `Praekelt Organization`_ on GitHub.

+Please read `What's in a Good Commit? <http://dev.solita.fi/2013/07/04/whats-in-a-good-commit.html>`_ for a good introduction to effective use of version control commits.

 Issues & Tickets
 ----------------